 Many of the non-English versions of the film's title translate as something similar to "Alien: The Eighth Passenger".

-The literal translations of some of this film's foreign language titles include Alien: The Eighth Passenger (Argentina, Mexico, Spain, Canada, Denmark, Israel, and France) and Alien: The Uncanny Creature from a Strange World (West Germany).
+The literal translations of some of this film's foreign language titles include Alien: The Eighth Passenger (Argentina, Brazil, Mexico, Spain, Canada, Denmark, Israel, and France) and Alien: The Uncanny Creature from a Strange World (West Germany).